Home RecipesPad See Ew Recipe & Video

 For the Sauce

-- 1/2 lb beef flank steak, sliced against grain and cut into bite sizes (you can substitute chicken, pork, shrimp or tofu)
+• 1/2 lb beef flank steak, sliced against the grain and cut into bite-sized pieces (You can also use chicken, pork, shrimp, or tofu for a vegetarian option)

-- 1/2 lb Chinese broccoli (you can substitute regular broccoli or broccoli), sliced diagonal angle
+• 1/2 lb Chinese broccoli (you can substitute with broccolini or broccoli), sliced on a diagonal

-- 10 oz fresh rice noodles sheet, separated to single pieces then teared to large pieces or chow fun noodles (If you’re using refrigerated rice noodles, bring it to room/warm temperature so it will easily separate by hand)
+• 10 oz fresh rice noodle sheets, separated and torn into large pieces (If using refrigerated noodles, bring them to room temperature so they easily separate by hand)

 Instructions

-- Combine all ingredients for sauce, set aside.
+Combine all sauce ingredients in a bowl and set aside.

-- Heat a wok over hight heat; add 1 Tbs. cooking oil and add beef.
-Sear beef 1 to 2 minute each side or until beef edges are brown.
+Heat a wok over high heat, add 1 tbsp cooking oil, and sear the beef for 1 to 2 minutes on each side until browned.
 Remove from wok and set aside.

-- Add seared beef back to wok, toss everything together and stir fry for 30 second to 1 minute.
+Add the beef back to the wok, toss everything together, and stir-fry for 30 seconds to 1 minute.
 Remove from heat.

 20 comments